Dane Whitehouse

-Dane Whitehouse (born 14 October 1970) is an English former footballer who played in the Football League for Sheffield United.
+Dane Lee Whitehouse (born 14 October 1970) is an English former footballer who played in the Football League for Sheffield United.
 Whitehouse was an accomplished left winger, who was equally comfortable filling in at left back.
 He served his only club, Sheffield United, for 13 years between 1987 and 2000, making 278 appearances and scoring 51 goals in all competitions.